Brief History of Falmouth Jamaica

 Discover Falmouth

 Falmouth has a rich history.
 Many people who knew Falmouth’s past history and the once vibrant lifestyle of that town, often wondered out loud “what if.”
 What if, people could get the opportunity to engage with the local community.
 What if they knew about the colonial times when the city was booming?
-What if the local economy was better and many of the historical archecture could be revived.
+The local economy and the historical architecture.
 Folks would get the chance to visit Greenwood Great House and explore the rarest collection of musical instruments and books.
 Meet the locals and understand their daily challenges.

-The opportunity for Falmouth Jamaica to be rediscovered and capitilized on is still in the future.
-Scheduled tours could be arranged with visitors as well as local Jamaicans to learn about the rich history.
+Then Falmouth can be rediscovered.
+Then they can capitalize on its future.
+Which includes scheduled tours where visitors can learn about the rich history.
 The revitalized of Falmouth will happen one day.
 Falmouth has been going through a major transformation since the cruise ship port opened in March 2011.
 Jamaica’s infrastructure on a whole have been going through major changes for the better and the Jamaican government continues to explore ways to make the visitors feel right at home.
 The excitement for the future of Falmouth Trelawny is bright.

 Therefore, when you talk about cruises to Jamaica, it’s the best port to visit when you are taking a cruise to Jamaica.
 Falmouth Jamaica, the gateway to paradise, is centrally located and perfectly situated.
 Falmouth is on the North Coast, 18 miles east of magnificent Montego Bay with its beautiful beaches to relax and unwind.
 East of Falmouth is Ocho Rios.
 The city of Ocho Rios offers even more fun for the whole family, as you climb the World Famous Dunn’s River Falls and visit the birth place of Reggae singer and musical icon Bob Marley.
 Jamaica Cruise Excursions give visitors the chance to enjoy the island in the sun, but with so much to see and do you will keep coming back to Jamaica for more fun.